 Eating plain yogurt daily may reduce the risk of type 2 diabetes.

-However, plain yogurt is generally a low-GI food.
-Most unsweetened yogurts have a GI score of 50 or less.
+Researchers are still unsure why yogurt helps lower the risk of type 2 diabetes.
+However, plain yogurt is generally a low GI food.
+Most unsweetened yogurts have a GI score of 50 or below.

 - staying hydrated by drinking plenty of clear liquids

 - staying active throughout the day